majestic53/dasm16/README.markdown

 :end sub PC, 1
 ```

-Now that we have the code, we are ready to compile.
-Save the file and open a console
+Save the file and open a console window in the same directly.
+Next,
-window in the same directly.
-Next, use the command below to compile your code (making
+use the command below to compile your code (making sure that _dasm16.exe_
-sure that _dasm16.exe_ is also in the same directory).
+is also in the same directory).

 ```
 dasm16 -v -o HelloWorld.bin HelloWorld.asm
 ```

-You should see output in the console window similar to this:
+The output that appears in the console window should be similar to this:

 ```
 DASM16 1.0.1326 (rev. 7, Jun 27 2013, 20:24:38)